 - Loans/Credit – Depending on the size of the tax bill, it may make sense to take out a loan (if you can qualify) or pay the tax bill via credit card.
 You will have to estimate when you can expect to pay the bill, and do a cost-benefit analysis on whether the interest you will pay on the credit card or loan is greater than the potential penalties that you would pay the IRS for a delayed or partial payment.
 Betterment Head of Tax Eric Bronnenkant puts it very succinctly, "Your credit card is usually a high-interest option, but it is an option."

-Do not forget to include the fees associated with paying taxes by credit card with an approved vendor (generally from 1.87% to 2% of the total tax bill).
+Do not forget to include the fees associated with paying taxes by credit card with an approved vendor (generally from 1.87% to 1.99% of the total tax bill).
 "The IRS isn't willing to absorb any interchange fees, like VISA, Mastercard, and American Express fees," warns Bronnenkant.
 "Let's say they charge 2% per round number, so if you use your credit card, you're basically going to have to pay an additional 2% to cover the fees."
+If you are interested in a personal loan, visit our curated list of top lenders.

 - Apply for A Short Extension – You can fill out the Online Payment Agreement application on the IRS website to stretch out your debt repayment over 60 to 120 days, or you can call the IRS directly to make the same request.
 By contacting the IRS, setting up the extension, and paying what you can before the deadline, you will minimize the penalties and interest that you owe.